anwaldt/Linux_Tools/posts/Jacktrip/simple_mesh.rst

 .. author: Henrik von Coler

-**The Mesh Ring** is a group exercise to create a fully connected mesh audio network, using JackTrip:
+**The Simple Mesh** is a group exercise to create a fully connected mesh audio network, using JackTrip:

 .. figure:: /images/mis/mesh_1.png
-	:figwidth: 100%
+	:figwidth: 66%
 	:width: 400px
 	:align: center

 	*Four Access Points in a fully connected mesh.*

-In this configuration, audio signals can be sent to every node.
-Each of the Access Points [1,2,3,4]  can manage where to send signals and which signals to receive, including additional processing.
+In this configuration, audio signals will be sent to every node automatically.

 ------